 6 oranges (any type is fine)

 Wash the oranges and remove any blemishes.
 Grate the zest of two of them using a cheese grater, and put the zest aside.
-Cut each orange in to eight pieces, removing any visible pips as you go.
+Cut each orange (peel and all!) in to eight pieces, removing any visible pips as you go.
 Place in a blender/food processor until finely ground.
 Boil the orange mixture with the grated orange zest and the sugar in a saucepan, stirring occasionally, for 20 mins.
 It splatters, so be careful.

 Sterilise the jars as per the instructions above and fill with the marmalade.
 Keep in the fridge.